Amor-Jansen/zippynerd-photography-studio/README.md

  - ### Content
     - Some insperation from the love running project by Code Institute
     - I did Google a lot of concepts and used information from w3schools.com
+    - I used https://dcode.domenade.com guide on grid in css for images
  - ### Media

     - All images used in this project are my own.